MAST Academy: History

 In 1990, MAST Academy was established in Key Biscayne.

 In 2012, the school announced that it would expand by 1,100 seats, with preference given to eligible Key Biscayne residents.
 It was controversial and highly debated whether residents of the Village of Key Biscayne should be opened up to all Key Biscayne high school students.
 A former student was reported as claiming, "I can't believe they are going to turn over the school to the affluent residents of Key Biscayne in return for $9 million," adding, "it will really destroy what MAST is all about."

 In April 2015, a school shooting threat was posed toward MAST Academy, as a note was found reading, "On April 17, 2015 I will walk into this school and shoot everyone I see."
 Some students decided to attend school on the day of the supposed shooting.
 In an interview with NBC 6 South Florida, one student was claimed his reasoning for attending to be, "I just really like learning, so I like going to class, and I'm not afraid."
 Miami-Dade County Public Schools Superintendent Alberto M. Carvalho later tweeted, "I am always impressed by the composure of our student body.
 'I am not scared.
 I am here to learn.'"

 MAST Academy now is a secondary school from 6-12 grade.
 Tours are available on Tuesdays during the academic year and are provided by their leadership students.
 No registration required.

 Franchising

 Due to the reputation of the school, Miami-Dade County Public Schools began "franchising" MAST.
 In 2010, MAST Medical @ Homestead was established.
 In 2011, José Martí Middle School introduced its magnet program with a high school expansion in 2011, before completely re-branding itself as José Martí MAST 6-12 Academy in 2013.
-In 2013, another MAST high school opened at a Florida International University campus.
+In 2013, another MAST high school opened at a Florida International University campus, called MAST @ FIU Biscayne Bay Campus.